 With almost 10 million people in this state, there is no shortage of nursing jobs.
 Medical facilities are in need of highly qualified nurses.
-In the next 7-10 years, the job growth of nursing is expected to continue to grow steadily.
+In the next 7-10 years, the job growth in nursing is expected to continue to grow steadily.

 Financing a Nursing Degree in Michigan

-The federal government recognizes the financial burden of college education, so there are need based grants that are based on income.
+The federal government recognizes the financial burden of college education, so there are need-based grants that are based on income.
 Those who don’t meet the income requirements may qualify for other financial aid.
 Private agencies and corporations offer millions of dollars in scholarships each year.
 Many of these awards go unclaimed year after year.